TOD-theses/paper-T-RACE/main.typ

 = Evaluation <sec:evaluation>

-/*
-We manually checked positive instances:
-- attacker gain and victim loss: 20 that are not in the ground truth
-- TOD Transfer: sample of 20
-- TOD Amount: sample of 20
-- TOD Receiver: the 1 and only
-- ERC-20 multiple withdrawal: all 15

-We still need to:
-- work out TOD mining comparison against ground truth
-- check why ground truth witnesses were not found by TOD check
-- verify sample of TOD check?
-- check why ground truth witnesses were not found by attacker gain and victim loss */

 In this section, we evaluate the methods proposed above.
 We use a dataset from @zhang_combatting_2023 as ground truth to evaluate our TOD detection and the detection of the attacker gain and victim loss characteristic.
 For the Securify and ERC-20 multiple withdrawal characteristics we rely solely on a manual evaluation.

 The ground truth dataset contains 6,765 attacks in the block range 11,299,000 to 11,300,000.
 From these attacks, 5,601 do not contain a profit transaction, which we excluded from our definition of the attacker gain and victim loss property.
 The study by @torres_frontrunner_2021 also investigated this block range and the attacks they found are a subset of the 6,765 attacks @zhang_combatting_2023.
 Therefore, showing that our method works well for this ground truth indirectly shows also that it works well for the results of @torres_frontrunner_2021.